Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 *Jesus fuck* that was a load off his shoulders.
 He sat up, took a deep breath, felt himself smiling all-sudden.

 Hernandez was sitting not far away, watching.
-“Good news?”
+"Good news?"

-“Yeah!
+"Yeah!
 He’s out of surgery and recovering.
-That’s…”
+That’s…"

-“Best you could ask for at this point.”
+"Best you could ask for at this point."

-“Yeah.”
+"Yeah."

-“Musta been bad.”
+"Musta been bad."

-“...Yeah.
+"...Yeah.
 But!
 He’s alive.
-We can deal with the rest.”
+We can deal with the rest."
 Hunter let out a sigh he’d been holding for...fuck, for a couple of *days* and realized he suddenly had *energy* again.
 Like, all the jogging and volleyball and whatever, that had just been ticking over.
 Now, he wanted to...somethin’.
 Anythin’!
 Go dancing, maybe?
 He musta dozed a while...

-“...Shit, I gotta be more careful.
-I nearly missed a meal!”
+"...Shit, I gotta be more careful.
+I nearly missed a meal!"

-“Jesus, you fuckin’ meathead.”
+"Jesus, you fuckin’ meathead."
 Hernandez reached behind him and pulled out Hunter’s pack.
-“Don’t worry.
-I gotchu.”
+"Don’t worry.
+I gotchu."

-“Dude.
-Thanks!”
+"Dude.
+Thanks!"
 He tucked in (chicken fajitas with key lime rice) and downed the drink mix that went with it--seven of ten for the day, down.
 Hernandez watched him eat but didn’t say anything, which was nice; it was hard keeping a conversation going with a full mouth.

 Maintenance achieved, he bounced up to his feet, knocked the sand off…

-“...What now?”
+"...What now?"

-“Well, the girls have a beach house down the way rented, and it’s Friday night after all…”
+"Well, the girls have a beach house down the way rented, and it’s Friday night after all…"

-“Ha!
-What about the other fucks?”
+"Ha!
+What about the other fucks?"

-“They knew they couldn’t compete.
-C’mon, let’s go meet up with everyone.”
+"They knew they couldn’t compete.
+C’mon, let’s go meet up with everyone."

 Now *that* sounded like a plan.
 And a decent end to a long day!
 They’d kept him alive.
 That was the important bit.
 The superscience would take care of the rest, and whatever came next, ‘Horse could handle it.